Symmetry Properties of Quantum Dynamical Entropy: The Cat Map

 What we show here is that when $N$ is even but not divisible by 4, it is possible to instead have the relation

 which implies $W$ and $U$ \textit{anticommute}.
+For particular choices of the perturbation, such as \eqref{eq:pert-cat-map}, $W$ commutes with the quantized perturbation irrespective of $N$, and thus the commutation/anticommutation results extend to the perturbed map.
 The calculation differs from that of EW by occasional factors of $-1$, which we tally below.
 Before we begin, note the cat map matrix is always of a chessboard form

 and we use the notation $N' = N / \gcd(N, A_{12})$ and $A_{12}' = A_{12} / \gcd(N, A_{12})$. $N$ is even but not divisible by 4 throughout the calculation.